-I am placing Etteilla Tarot as its own system, separate from regular Tarot.
-My reasons for doing this, is because Etteilla is not very popular in modern times.
-The Etteilla system is also hard to master with regular Tarot cards and there are cards in this system which are not in regular Tarot.
+I am placing Etteilla Tarot as a system separate from regular Tarot.
+My reasons for doing this is because Etteilla is not very popular in modern times.
+The Etteilla system is also hard to master with regular Tarot cards, and there are cards in this system which are not in regular Tarot.

 In some respects, the Etteilla Tarot is like regular Tarot.
-Etteilla has 4 suits; Wands, Cups, Swords and Coins each with 10 pips, a Page, Knight, Queen and King.
+Etteilla has four suits; Wands, Cups, Swords, and Coins each with ten pips, a Page, Knight, Queen, and King.
 Etteilla also comes with 22 Majors with some familiar faces (Justice, Temperance).
 However, that’s where the similarities end.

 Many of the interpretations of Etteilla Tarot are wildly different to regular Tarot.
-For example, the 5 of Coins in Etteilla is a positive card of love whereas in modern Tarot, the 5 of Pentacles is a card of poverty.
+For example, the 5 of Coins in Etteilla is a positive card of love whereas, in modern Tarot, the 5 of Pentacles is a card of poverty.
 There are also cards in the Etteilla which are not found in decks today such as Chaos and Birds & Fish.
-In addition to these challenges, Etteilla cards are always read with reversals, which have their own special meanings.
-Essentially, there are 156 interpretations to learn in Etteilla compared to the 78 of modern Tarot.
+In addition to these challenges, Etteilla cards are always read with reversals, which have their own unique meanings.
+There are 156 interpretations to learn in Etteilla compared to the 78 of modern Tarot.

-The vastness of the Etteilla card meanings make the system difficult to master.
+The vastness of the Etteilla card meanings makes the system trying to master.
 There is also a lack of Etteilla information in English.
-However, it is a super fun system to learn and the card meanings are brutally honest.
-If you want to learn, lucky for you here at Divination and Fortune-Telling, we have the largest Etteilla card meanings in English on the entire world wide web!
+However, it is a super fun system to learn, and the card meanings are brutally honest.
+If you want to learn, lucky for you here at Divination and Fortune-Telling, we have the most substantial Etteilla card meanings in English on the entire world wide web!

 Favomancy is a type of divination which interprets the way beans or, sometimes, peas, fall.
 Favomancy is believed to have Middle Eastern origins.
 It is currently practiced in Bosnia and has historically been practiced by Islamic groups who reside in Russia.